 So if there is a question, do divination to see what you should do.
 Different people have different paths.
 Just don’t claim community titles and ranks that you didn’t earn from the community.
 It’s okay to be unaffiliated or initiated only into a particular diaspora tradition, ile, or temple.

-…but if you decide to remain unaffiliated consider that the road of a solitary is a lonely one.
+If you decide to remain unaffiliated though, consider that the road of a solitary is a lonely one.
 It is good to have a community when you find a group of people you trust and consider family.
 I can understand very well the fears of community that come from being traumatized by cults and viral religions.
 I also understand well though, that African traditional religions have built in checks and balances that have stood the test of time, and that you can see the legitimacy of any group by what it produces.

 On a personal note, when I asked the question, I got a, “No, you don’t need to, but you can.”
 So I will get to Osogbo when I am provided the means and ability.
 Meanwhile, I serve the community as I was taught by my elders.
 Over time, I came to understand why I got such a seeming “lukewarm” answer in this.
 It is because I am neither a layperson nor am I destined to be a priestess within any established temple structure.
 I am not in that ancestral line.
 In addition to that, “follower” is simply not a part of my personality, and never has been.
 I am a sorceress.
-My way is the fringes: the way of the outcast…the way of the functioning and resourceful outcast, but still outcast.
+My way is the fringes: the way of the outcast; the way of the functioning and resourceful outcast, but still outcast.
 I appreciate those who reach out to me, but I understand that there is no group in which I could ever find true acceptance.
 It’s just not possible.
 I’m somewhere in the sweet-spot between mad scientist and crazy shamaness.

 If you find yourself in the same predicament then, as I have learned thankfully the easy way from watching others’ mistakes, you must accept your limitations.
 I can help people to a point, and teach them to a point, but I can’t really give them a community unless they are also a witch.
 Thing is though, I don’t pretend to be otherwise.
 You shouldn’t either.
 It may seem a good idea at the time to mock a high title, but ultimately the authentic will out you, and you will experience a much more damaging rejection than you would if you had simply owned your lack of organized status or lower rank within that status.